 Walking carries similar dangers.
 The bacteria mentioned previously are a danger, as are invisible objects hitting you underwater.
 They can cause serious injuries and even cause you to lose your footing and potentially drown in deep enough water.

 Soft, wet ground mixed with wind is a recipe for falling objects.
 Keep an eye on any trees or light poles in your yard, they can blow over and potentially into your home.
 If you notice that an object is about to fall into your home, get out.
 If there’s somewhere you can go that’s less dangerous, do so.
 If nothing else, try to get into a room that won’t get hit.

 Downed power cables are still potentially live.
 Do not touch any that are within reach, and report all outages and fallen lines to your local power company.
 These can cause nasty electric shocks and potentially burns.
 Water is also a conductor for electricity.
 If you see a power line in water, avoid that water at all costs.

 Always Call Professionals

 After the storm is over, make sure you call professionals to help you clean up after a flood.
-Here at Jenkins, our goal is to restore your home to its original state as quickly as possible.
+Here at Jenkins, our goal is to restore your home or business to its original state as quickly as possible.
 Above all, stay safe!